What Experts are Saying About Your Choice of Beverage

 Another thing to remember is that some kombucha teas have varying levels of alcohol.
 If alcohol is something you’re trying to avoid then you can try finding a kombucha with low levels of alcohol or skip this beverage altogether.

 Some kombucha brands have a lot of sugar which may not be an optimal choice if you’re trying to watch your sugar intake.
-If this is the case then try brands like KeVita that have low sugar options.
+If this is the case then try low sugar brands like KeVita for a more healthy office drink.

 If you want a better perspective on where kombucha got started and what it can do check out this video from Business Insider:

 Do you drink coffee because you like the taste or because it spikes your energy levels?
 Same goes for kombucha and wine.
 Do you drink kombucha or wine for simple pleasure or for something deeper?

 While we may have touted all the wonderful things about wine, coffee, and kombucha, these benefits should be taken with a grain of salt.
 We don’t mean literally, but don’t let us dictate how you like your coffee.

 By this, we mean that there is no one miracle elixir that is going to fix every plaguing issue.
 It’s important to do your research about what you drink and why you are drinking it.

 At the end of the day, the only person who can determine what’s good for your health (aside from perhaps your doctor) is you!

 Make sure to share this article with anyone you think could use it!